security-summer-school/hardware-sec/hardware-computing/README.md

 The user can interact with the TPM using special libraries.
 For today's session, we will use bash commands, and the [tpm2-tools](https://github.com/tpm2-software/tpm2-tools) suite.
 Particularly usefull is the [man folder](https://github.com/tpm2-software/tpm2-tools/tree/master/man).
+You can use a [Docker image](https://github.com/security-summer-school/hardware-sec/tree/main/hardware-computing/resources/tpm-docker), with the tools already installed.

 #### Exploiting the TPM